Melchizedek6809/Nujel/README.md

 Nujel
 --------------------------------------------------------
-A tiny, easily embeddable Lisp dialect.
+A tiny, easy to embed Lisp dialect.
 While providing a scripting system for [WolkenWelten](https://sr.ht/~melchizedek6809/WolkenWelten/) was what started the development effort for Nujel, it is now trying to become useful for other scripting tasks as well.

 ## Performance
-While Nujel is still quite slow, it is definitely not the slowest Lisp out there.
+While Nujel is still quite slow, it is definitely not the slowest runtime out there.
 To make sure that there are no performance regression benchmarks are regularly run which are also used to compare Nujel against other runtimes, if you like colorful charts you can see the results [here](https://wolkenwelten.net/nujel/report.html) here.

 ## Syntax
 A lot of the language is still undocumented, this is because I want to preserve myself the ability to fine-tune those parts of the language as I develop a better feeling for what works and what doesn't.
 To read about parts of Nujel that are very unlikely to change you can look at the [LANGUAGE.md](./LANGUAGE.md) document in this repository.

 ## Current status
 Here is a collection of features already implemented, or about to be finished.